 Interestingly, in the Next Generation Bionic Commando two tidbits go on the opposite direction.
 Once, prior to facing a boss, Super Joe tells you that "There's no way around [the boss], you'll just have to fight.", to which Spencer replies "My pleasure".
 However, if you die and try again, Super Joe tells "you'll just have to fuck it", leaving us with a puzzled "Hmmmm...?" response.

 Then, later, on a less humorous stance, Spencer is mumblimb about how the last boss 'shouldn't have messed' with him.
 Again, if you die, it becomes 'shouldn't have fucked' with him.

-A meta-example in the Dwarf Fortresscommunity — "Fun", derived from the motto of the game, "Losing is Fun", and always capitalized.
+A meta-example: "Fun", derived from the motto of the game, "Losing is Fun", and always capitalized.
 It can be both used to refer to the act of losing ("I'm having a lot of Fun right now,") and factors that are likely to make you lose ("I just embarked in a particularly Funevil biome.")

-There's also a moogle in Final Fantasy XII: Revenant Wings that spouts out a long string of 'kupo'.
+There's also a moogle in Final Fantasy XII: Revenant Wings that spouts out a long string of 'kupo', before switching back to English so he can end the sentence with, "and yourchocobotoo."
 Not entirely coincidentally, said moogle has the name "Foul-mouthed Moogle".